Optimal Bayesian design for model discrimination via classification: Additional Details and Results for the Two-model Epidemiological Example

-However, setting the prior predictive sample size for the likelihood-based approach to 10K as well would have made it infeasible to find an optimal design in a reasonable amount of time.
-Running the classification methods is still much more time-efficient than evaluating the likelihood function many times, especially for the SI model in high dimensions.
-To create Figure~\ref{fig:1d_results_2models}, it took under half a minute for the tree classification approach, about $2.5$ minutes for the random forest classification approach, but more than 21 minutes for the likelihood-based approach despite the low data dimension and the much smaller prior predictive sample size.
-Therefore, we only used the likelihood-based approach to find designs up to a total design dimension of $n = 8$.
-Furthermore, for the design search we used a relatively coarse grid with a spacing of $0.5$ days between the limits $0.5$ and $10$ days.
+Figure~\ref{fig:1d_results_2models} shows the estimated expected 0--1 loss surface for the one-dimensional design obtained by the different approaches using the simulation sizes we used for the design search.
+The comparatively high volatility of the expected 0--1 loss under the likelihood-based approach is evident from Figure~\ref{fig:1d_results_2models}.
+To create Figure~\ref{fig:1d_results_2models} on our computer, it took about 17 seconds for the tree classification approach, about $2.7$ minutes for the random forest classification approach, but more than 18 minutes for the likelihood-based approach despite the low data dimension and the much smaller prior predictive sample size.

-We consider various combinations of the number of realisations, $q$, and the number of observations per realisation, $n_d$.
-All the design methods described in this appendix are applied to all integer combinations of $1 \leq n_d \leq 4$ and $1 \leq q \leq 4$ for which the total number of observations $n = q \cdot n_d$ does not exceed 8.
-We also investigate higher-dimensional designs, where we only employ the supervised classification approaches but not the likelihood-based approach.
-As higher-dimensional settings we consider all integer combinations of $q$ and $n_d$ which amount to a total number of observations of either $n = 12$, $24$, $36$, or $48$, and where $1 \leq n_d \leq 4$.

-The optimal designs found with the different methods are validated in two ways.
-Firstly, for each observation from a sample of size 2K (1K per model) from the prior predictive distribution, the posterior model probabilities are computed using the generalised Gauss-Hermite quadrature approximation \eqref{eq:marginal_likelihood_quadr} to the marginal likelihood with $Q=30$ quadrature points for the death model and $Q=30^2$ quadrature points for the SI model.
-The resulting distributions of posterior model probabilities are displayed in Figures~\ref{fig:results_epi_2models} (lower-dimensional designs) and \ref{fig:results_epi_2models_highdim} (higher-dimensional designs) for all the dimension settings and the different methods.
+Figures~\ref{fig:results_epi_2models} (lower-dimensional designs) and \ref{fig:results_epi_2models_highdim} (higher-dimensional designs) display the distributions of posterior model probabilities for samples of size 2K (1K per model) from the prior predictive distribution at the various optimal designs found for all the dimension settings and the different methods.
 We also include equispaced designs for comparison.
+The marginal likelihoods are computed using the generalised Gauss-Hermite quadrature approximation \eqref{eq:marginal_likelihood_quadr} with $Q=30$ quadrature points for the death model and up to $Q=30^2$ quadrature points for the SI model.